Brussels Things To Do With Kids

-Best 33 Things To Do In Brussels With Kids In 2023
+Best 33 Things To Do In Brussels With Kids in 2024

-Even though nearby cities like Paris and Amsterdam get more attention, the capital city of Belgium is a great place for a family vacation with kids.
+Even though nearby cities like Paris and Amsterdam get more attention, the capital city of Belgium is an excellent place for a family vacation with kids.
 We spent three days in Belgium’s capital, putting together this list of the 33 Best Fun Things To Do In Brussels With Kids In 2023.

 There is something for everyone to enjoy, from the recognizable Manneken Pis monument to the Atomium and the Museum of Natural Sciences.

-Pack your bags and prepare for an adventure as we examine the best things to do in Brussels with kids in greater detail in this blog post.
+Pack your bags and prepare for an adventure as we examine the best things to do in Brussels with kids.

 1. Train World

-One of our son’s favorite things to do in Brussels is an indoor railroad museum and the perfect place to spend a cold or rainy day.
+One of our son’s favorite things to do in Brussels is visit an indoor railroad museum, the perfect place to spend a cold or rainy day.
 This museum opened in 2015, making it one of Europe’s newest railroad museums.
 Train World explores the history of the Belgian railway and how it changed the country’s economy, society, and culture.
-This museum has many engines and carriages on permanent exhibition and is a good place to visit on a rainy day.
+This museum has many engines and carriages on permanent exhibition and is an excellent place to visit on a rainy day.

 The train station in Schaarbeek used to be in the same building as the Museum.
 It was built in 1885 and is now a historical site.